 Disney Springs has undergone a huge transformation into a massive shopping, dining, and entertainment complex.
 There is so much to do there, whether you are planning to visit all day or for a few hours.

 You can get to the Boardwalk by bus or boat.
 It’s also a quick walk from Disney’s Hollywood Studios, the Swan/Dolphin, the Beach Club, the Yacht Club, and Epcot.
-It’s best for adult-only trips.
+It’s great for adult-only trips but there are also things that kids will enjoy.

 Tri-Circle-D Ranch at Fort Wilderness